STEM (Science, Technology, Engineering and Math) is an integrated,

 are challenged to research, present,

-and design a device or project that is capable of making the quality of life
+and design a prototype that is capable of making the quality of life

 better for citizens of Pennsylvania.
 Each participating team at the

-regional and state level engages with an industry partner as a mentor to guide
+regional and state level engages with a community business partner as a mentor to guide

 them through their project, while connecting STEM to the skills and

-competencies needed in industry.
+competencies needed in future career opportunities.
 Over the last three years, more than

-420 student teams have participated, engaging with a business and industry
+420 student teams have participated, engaging with a community business partner.

 Pennsylvania Computer Science for All Summit